dongshins/EKC_ontology/README.md

 The EKC Ontology was initially developed through **collaborative work** at **the Academy of Korean Studies** under the guidance of [**Professor Hyeon KIM (김현 @ko)**](http://www.xuanflute.com/).

 For the **full contributor list and roles**, see [**CONTRIBUTORS.md**](./CONTRIBUTORS.md).
-The OWL/Protégé-based version of the ontology in this repository, together with Turtle serialization and repository maintenance, has been composed and maintained by **Dong Shin SEO**.
+The OWL/Protégé-based version of the ontology in this repository, together with Turtle serialization and repository maintenance, has been composed and maintained by [Dong Shin SEO](https://orcid.org/0009-0007-4477-6547).

 ## Related Notes